CANBUS-9740/Offseason-2024/README.md

 Create a command to rotate the intake motor based on the `XboxController`.
 Use axes and not buttons.

 For the code to be finished:
-- make sure you have
+- [ ] make sure you have
-  - a way to rotate the motor based on PercentVBus
+  - [ ] a way to rotate the motor based on PercentVBus
-  - a way to stop the motor rotation
+  - [ ] a way to stop the motor rotation
-  - a way to access limit switch information
+  - [ ] a way to access limit switch information
-  - prints of all sensor information to the dashboard
+  - [ ] prints of all sensor information to the dashboard
-- run the command and test system motion
+- [ ] run the command and test system motion
-  - make sure it moves as expected in both speed and direction
+  - [ ] make sure it moves as expected in both speed and direction
+  - [ ] check different speeds for note in and note out.
+Find optimal speeds and note them in your code.
-- test the limit switch detection
+- [ ] test the limit switch detection
-  - test the limit switch to make sure it works (use shuffleboard to view its state)
+  - [ ] test the limit switch to make sure it works (use shuffleboard to view its state)
-  - push in a note and see when the limit switch detects the note
+  - [ ] push in a note and see when the limit switch detects the note
-  - pull the note out and see when the limit switch no longer detects the note
+  - [ ] pull the note out and see when the limit switch no longer detects the note

 #### Shooter